ÐÜèÔÚÏßÊÓÆµ

 • Annual greenhouse gas inventories are completed to track the College’s emissions and measure reductions, according to our status as a signatory to the to reach carbon neutrality.

-• The Raymond J. Bourque Arena has a 157 kW solar rooftop PV array, providing power to both the Hockey Arena and the Center for Nursing and Health Professions.
+• The Raymond J. Bourque Arena has a 157 kW solar rooftop PV array, providing power to both the Hockey Arena and the West Administrative Center.

-• New solar panels have been added to the College's parking garage, covering about 30% of the annual electricity use for the Wax Academic Center and Hempstead Commons.
+• The solar panels on the roof of the College's parking garage provide roughly 30% of the annual electrical power needed for the Wax Academic Center and Hempstead Commons.

 • The College pursued a wind feasibility study and continues to review potential renewable opportunities on campus.